bondiano/bondiano/README.md

 <p align='center'>

 </p>
-<div size='20px'> Hi!
-My name is Vassiliy.
+<div size='20px'> My name is Vassiliy.
 Thank You for taking the time to view my GitHub Profile :smile:
 </div>

 <h2> About Me </h2>